-Despite no legal requirement for firms to publish information about gender pay gaps, if they fail to address it, could their brand and reputation could be damaged?
+Despite no legal requirement for organisations to take action to reduce their gender pay gap, if they fail to address it, could their brand and reputation be damaged?

 On 6 April, regulations came into force requiring employers with more than 250 staff to publish their gender pay gap.
 Employers now have until 5 April 2018 to publish the difference in average pay and bonuses between men and women, among other key metrics.

 Numbers aside, as the Government plans to release league tables of gender pay gaps across different industries and candidates scrutinise employers’ equality credentials, how prepared are businesses for the potential brand impact?

 Getting to grips with the calculations and the resulting numbers will give organisations a clear idea of where they stand.
 Broadly, these should cover

 One area of potential confusion is the difference between the gender pay gap and equal pay.
 Employers will need to explain to their workforce that a gender pay gap report will present the difference in total average hourly pay and does not amount to an equal pay problem, which is about whether a man and a woman receive equal pay for equal work, rather than an analysis of pay across the whole workforce.
 This means that an organisation that pays men and women equally at each level, can still have a gender pay gap if women are under-represented at high levels.
 That said, if analysis reveals disparities in pay between men and women in the same roles, it’s crucial to take action.

 It’s likely most businesses will show a gender pay gap.
 According to the Office for National Statistics, the median pay gap nationally is 18.1%.
 The Davies review, and more recently the Hampton Alexander review, pushes for an increase in the pipeline of women into executive positions in FTSE-listed companies.
 But, it highlighted that systemic unconscious bias within organisations, plus societal trends (such as more women in caring or parenting roles) still mean there tends to be an imbalance at senior levels.